CymricNPG/StateMachine/README.md

 (Warning: AI Playground)

-A flexible and type-safe state machine implementation in Java.
+A minimal state machine implementation in Java.

 ## Overview

 StateMachine is a library that provides a framework for implementing state machines in Java applications.
-It offers a clean, type-safe API for defining states, transitions, and the rules that govern state changes.
+It offers a clean and easy PI for defining states, transitions, and the rules that govern state changes.

 ## Features

-- Type-safe state machine implementation
 - Support for guarded transitions (transitions with conditions)
 - Immutable tokens for tracking state
 - Clear separation of state machine model and execution